gene-git/dual-root/README.rst

 When ready you can remove the *-t* flag.

 This can be run manually at anytime or by using a pacman hook (Arch Linux) triggered by changes to /boot.
-It can be run periodically from cront.
+It can be run periodically from cron.
 The best way way is to use inotify - this requires inotify-tools be installed.

 The to start the inotify based sync daemon simply run with *-sd * or *--syncd*::